fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/first_chart.md

 ## Import dependencies

-Let's create an empty file called `first_export.js` and instantiate `ExportManager` and `ExportConfig` modules from FusionExport.
+Let's create an empty file called `first_export.js` and instantiate the `ExportManager` and `ExportConfig` modules from FusionExport.
 These modules help us perform export related operations and set configurations respectively.
 You can read more about it on the [API reference](https://www.fusioncharts.com/dev/exporting-charts/using-fusionexport/sdk-api-reference/nodejs).

 ```JavaScript
  // Import FusionExport